thm-projects/arsnova.click-v2/HowToCreateNewTheme.md

         }
     - - -

-8. Add your new theme in the "theme-switcher.themes" tag in the `en.json` in `src/assets/i18n`.
-Example (line 612):
+8. Add the code below to the `theme-switcher.themes` tag in the `en.json` in `src/assets/i18n`.
+Example:

         "<your-theme-name>": {
             "name": "<your-theme-name>",